opensearch-project/project-website/_posts/2025-09-03-Introducing-OSCAR:-The-AI-Chat-bot-that-Enables-OpenSearch-Conversational-Automation-for-Releases.md

 ### How can I use OSCAR?

-OSCAR supports both community contributors, maintainers, and release managers, offering tailored capabilities for each group.
+OSCAR supports community contributors, maintainers, and release managers, offering tailored capabilities for each group.

 #### Community contributors